 An older cat can be a better option for young families

-Sometimes small children can be a little rough when it comes to young kittens, an older cat is generally more robust and is a better option for young children.
+Sometimes small children can be a little rough with young kittens, an older cat is generally more robust and is a better option for young children.

 Older cats need love too

 Old cats just want a good home with a warm lap and lots of love.
 They are every bit as deserving as their younger counterparts.

 All the work has been done for you

 Older cats have already been desexed and litter trained, meaning you don’t have to do so.